-3.4.3 Aircraft
+3.5.3 Aircraft

 - --aircraft=name of aircraft definition file Example: --aircraft=c310.
 For possible choices check the directory /FlightGear/Aircraft.
 Do not include the extension "-set.xml" into the aircraft name but use the remaining beginning of the respective file names for choosing an aircraft.
 This way flight model, panel etcare all loaded in a consistent way.
 For a full list, see Sec.
-3.6 below. - --show-aircraft: Print a sorted list of the currently available aircraft types.
+3.7 below. - --show-aircraft: Print a sorted list of the currently available aircraft types.

-3.4.4 Flight model
+3.5.4 Flight model

-- --fdm=abcd Select the core flight model.
+--fdm=abcd Select the core flight model.
 Options are jsb, larcsim, yasim, magic, balloon, external, pipe, ada, null.
-Default value is jsb (JSBSim). larcsim is the flight model which Flight-Gear inherited from the LaRCSim simulatoryasim is Any Ross' Yet Another Flight Dynamics Simulator.
+Default value is jsb (JSBSim). larcsim is the flight model which Flight-Gear inherited from the LaRCSim simulatory is Any Ross' Yet Another Flight Dynamics Simulator.
 Magic is a slew mode (which drives the UFO aircraft).
 Balloon is a hot air balloon.
 External refers to remote control of the simulator via TCP socket, pipe is for local control via named pipe.
 Null selects no flight dynamics model at all.
 The UIUC flight model is not chosen this way but via the next option!
-For further information on flight models cf. Section 1.4 and below. - --aero=abcd Specifies the aircraft model to load.
+For further information on flight models cf. Section 1.4 and below.
+3.5.
+COMMAND LINE PARAMETERS

+- --aero=abcd Specifies the aircraft model to load.
 Default is a Cessna c172.
 Alternatives available depend on the flight model chosen. - --model-hz=n Run the Flight Dynamics Model with this rate (iterations per second). - --speed=n Run the Flight Dynamics Model this much faster than real time. - --notrim Do NOT attempt to trim the model when initializing JSBSim. - --on-ground: Start up at ground level (default). - --in-air: Start up in the air.
 Naturally, you have to specify an initial altitude as below for this to make sense.
 This is a must for the X15. - --wind=DIR@SPEED: Specify wind coming from the direction DIR (in degrees) at speed SPEED (knots).
 Values may be specified as a range by using a clon separator; e.g. 180:220@10:15 - --random-wind: Adds random wind to make flying more challenging

-3.4.5 Initial Position and Orientation
+3.5.5 Initial Position and Orientation

 - --airport-id=ABCD: If you want to start directly at an airport, enter its international code, i.e. KJFK for JFK airport in New York etc. A long/short list of the IDs of the airports being implemented can be found in /Flight Gear/Airports.
 You only have to unpack one of the files with gunzip.
-Keep in mind, you need the terrain data for the relevant region, though! - --offset-distance=nm: Here you can specify the distance to threshold in nm. - --offset-azimuth=deg: Here you can specify the heading to threshold in degrees.
+Keep in mind, you need the terrain data for the relevant region, though! - --offset-distance=nm: Here you can specify the distance to threshold in nm. - --offset-azimuth=deg: Here you can specify the heading to threshold in degrees. - --lon=degrees: This is the startup longitude in degrees (west = -). - --lat=degrees: This is the startup latitude in degrees (south = -). - --altitude=feet: This is useful if you want to start in free flight in connection with --in-air.
+Altitude specified in feet unless you choose --units-meters. - --heading=degrees: Sets the initial heading (yaw angle) in degrees. - --roll=degrees: Sets the startup roll angle (roll angle) in degrees. - --pitch=degrees: Sets the startup pitch angle (pitch angle) in degrees.